gjbex/Training-sessions/docs/README.md

   * experience in C, C++ or Fortran programming

-###Parallel programming with Threading Building Blocks (4 hours)

-Threading Building Blocks (TBB) is a C++ template library for developing shared memory applications.
-It integrates well with the C++ Standard Template Library (STL) and can be used with any modern C++ compiler.
-TBB is especially suited for nested parallelism, and pipelining when part of the application can use accelerator hardware.

-Subjects:

-  * programming and execution model
-  * recap of required C++ features
-  * algorithms: `parallel_for`, `parallel_reduce`, `parallel_do`
-  * task based programming
-  * data-flow programming, task graphs
-  * pitfalls and best practices

-Prerequisites:

-  * experience in C++ programming

 ## Defensive programming and debugging (4 hours + 2 hours optional)

 All code contains bugs, finding and fixing them is boring.
 In this